Who We Are

 A prominent advocate for civic engagement, Mr. Tanenblatt was nominated by President George W. Bush and confirmed by the US Senate to serve on the Board of Directors of the Corporation for National and Community Service where he served from 2008-2013.
 He was also the founder and Chairman of Hands on Georgia, a statewide organization to promote volunteerism, and served as Co-Chair of the Host Committee for the National Conference for Service and Volunteerism held in Atlanta in 2008.

-Megan McCamey serves as the Founding Director for goBeyondProfit.
+Megan McCamey serves as the President of goBeyondProfit.
 She brings 20+ years of experience building social ventures and corporate social responsibility programs.
 As a C-Suite advisor, she partners with leadership to find strategic focus and then executes innovative programs.

 Prior to launching goBeyondProfit she guided Dentons, LLP on a post-merger philanthropic and corporate responsibility platform as well as advising the founders of GreenPrint through the start-up phase.
 Previously, she developed and led the philanthropic and community strategy for McKenna Long & Aldridge and their US offices.
 Earlier in her career, she acted as Senior Advisor to the CEO for Points of Light and founded the Civic Incubator where she led innovation for civic activation through social enterprise, mergers, acquisitions and joint ventures.